brandonduff/testdouble.js/docs/6-verifying-invocations.md

 td.verify(doNotCall(), {times: 0, ignoreExtraArgs: true}) // passes
 ```

+See https://github.com/testdouble/testdouble.js/issues/170#issuecomment-268571603 for an explanation of why you may not want to do this.

 ## Congratulations!

 And that's everything there is to know about verifying behavior with